Living-with-machines/DeezyMatch/README.md

 Step 1 is already discussed in detail in the previous [section: Generate query and candidate vectors](#generate-query-and-candidate-vectors).

-:warning: `queries` and `candidates` directories need to be in the same top directory, for example:
+:warning: `queries` and `candidates` directories need to be in the same directory, for example:

 ```bash
 ├── candidates